Jump to Recipe

 This post may contain affiliate links.

-These Kahlua Cream Cheese Brownies are not your average brownies, but they are also super simple to whip up.
+These Kahlua Cream Cheese Brownies are not your average brownies, but they are so simple to whip up.
 Chocolate, cream cheese and coffee goodness in these beautiful cheesecake swirled brownies!
 Take a boxed mix and make it WOW!

 Only they started with a box.